xied75/bio/FAQ.md

 - [Microsoft HPC Pack 2008 R2 Client Utilities Redistributable Package with Service Pack 1](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=0a7ba619-fe0e-4e71-82c8-ab4f19c149ad)
 - [Microsoft HPC Pack 2008 R2 SDK](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=BC671B22-F158-4A5F-828B-7A374B881172)

+** What platforms are supported? **

+.NET Bio 2.0 is entirely cross platform, and can be run on Linux, Mac, Windows and a variety of smartphones and tablets.
+In particular, it supports the following platforms:

+- .NET 4.5 or better
+- Mono 4.5 or better
+- Windows 8 or 8.1 WinRT (w/ .NET 4.5)
+- Windows Phone 8.1 WinPRT (w / .NET 4.5)
+- Xamarin.iOS
+- Xamarin.Android

+We currently do not support Silverlight, although it is possible it could be added in the future.
+You can use Visual Studio 2013 or 2015 with .NET Bio, MonoDevelop on Linux or Mac OSX, or Xamarin Studio on Windows or OS X.

 **I found a bug - how do I report it?**

 - Click the [Issues](https://github.com/dotnetbio/bio/issues) link.